otmanjai/DDNRS-ERSN/docs/source/usersguide/index.rst

 User's Guide
 ============

-Welcome to the DDNRS-ERSN User's Guide!
-This tutorial will guide you through the essential aspects of using DDNRS-ERSN to perform nuclear reactor simulations.
+Welcome to the DDNRST-ERSN User's Guide!
+This tutorial will guide you through the essential aspects of using DDNRST-ERSN to perform nuclear reactor simulations.

 .. toctree::
     :numbered: